livegnik/2way-design/2WAY High-Level Design.md

 #### Construction of the Graph in RAM

-The Graph in RAM is initially constructed from the Server Graph, utilizing the networkx library to create and manage graph data structures in Python.
+The Graph in RAM is initially constructed from the Server Graph, utilizing the NetworkX library to create and manage graph data structures in Python.
 During initialization, the Graph Manager populates the in-memory graph with relevant nodes and edges based on the data stored in the Server Graph.
 These nodes represent various objects such as Attributes, Parents, and connections between users.

 #### Storage to Disk

-Once constructed, the Graph in RAM can be stored to disk for persistence using the "nx.write_gpickle" function provided by networkx.
+Once constructed, the Graph in RAM can be stored to disk for persistence using the "nx.write_gpickle" function provided by NetworkX.
 This serialization process saves the graph data structure in a binary format, allowing it to be efficiently written to disk for long-term storage.
 Storing the graph to disk ensures that the latest state of the Graph in RAM is preserved even when the system is restarted or shut down.

 #### Retrieval from Disk